 Have you been injured in a aircraft accident?

-If you have had the misfortune of being involved in an accident whilst present on an aircraft you should immediately report same to cabin crew.
+If you’ve had the misfortune of being involved in an accident on an aircraft you should immediately report same to cabin crew.
 It would be prudent to take the details of the cabin crew member to whom you report the accident, to take note of your flight number and to keep a copy of your boarding card.

 Accidents which take place on an airplane fall within the provisions of Section 56 of the Civil Law Miscellaneous Provisions Act 2011, specifically the exclusions in relation to claims governed by the Warsaw and Montreal Conventions, and therefore fall outside the remit of PIAB.